precice/tutorials/muscle-tendon-complex/README.md

 The muscle and tendon meshes are obtained from patient imaging.
 The interfaces of the tendons and the muscle do not perfectly match, which is a quite common issue due to the limitations of imaging methods and postprocessing tools.
 Nonetheless, preCICE coupling methods are robust and can handle meshes that do not match perfectly.

-TODO: how is the muscle activated!
+TODO: Explain how is the muscle activated!

-TODO: Add related case? multiple-perpendicular flap?

 ## Why multi-coupling?

 This is a case with four participants: the muscle and each tendon.
 In preCICE, there are two options to [couple more than two participants](https://www.precice.org/configuration-coupling-multi.html).
 The first option is a composition of bi-coupling schemes, in which we must specify the exchange of data in a participant to participant manner.
 However, such a composition is not suited for combining multiple strong fluid-structure interactions [1].
 Thus, in this case, we use the second option, fully-implicit multi-coupling.
+For another multi-coupling tutorial, you can refer to the [multiple perpendicular flaps tutorial](http://precice.org/tutorials-multiple-perpendicular-flaps.html).

 We can set this in our `precice-config.xml`: